theSLWayne/Muwa-OPT/README.md

 pip install torch peft datasets evaluate transformers accelerate bitsandbytes
 ```

-First, OPT 1.3b model should be loaded and then Muwa should be loaded from its HuggingFace repository.
+First, OPT 1.3b model should be loaded and then Muwa should be loaded from their respective HuggingFace repositories.
 After the models are loaded, they can be used for inference.

 ```python
 import torch